CiscoDevNet/NSO-Playground-Local-Install/README.md

 ## Guidelines

 - Code shared is public, **avoid any confidential information.**
+- NSO Playground is designed for short "_How-to_" examples.
+Consider the following points when creating instructions:
+  - NSO Playground is **ephemeral**, any work not part of your remote Github repository will be lost.
+  - Containers offered have a lifespan of 2 hours.
+After 2 hours, you will be asked to start a new fresh session.
+  - If you need to work on NSO for a longer period of time, consider using a [free NSO evaluation copy](https://developer.cisco.com/docs/nso/#!getting-and-installing-nso/download-your-nso-free-trial-installer-and-cisco-neds) or [reserve a free DevNet sandbox.](https://developer.cisco.com/site/sandbox/)

 ## Recommendations

+- Create examples with an "_Infrastructure as a Code_" mindset.
+This means, everything needed to create your examples is in your Github repository.
 - It is recommended to avoid specifying NSO versions in the code, as the underlying NSO will be upgraded with newer releases.
 - As seen in the examples use environment variables when developing.
   - `$NCS_DIR` is a handy environment variable.